learn-co-curriculum/react-hooks-redux-create-store/README.md

 try to figure out exactly what we should move inside the function in the next section.

-## Move code common to every JavaScript application inside our new function
+## Move Code Common to Every JavaScript Application Inside Our New Function

 We ultimately want our new function to become a function that all of our applications following the __Redux__ pattern can use.
 To decide what our new